Independent trekking banned in Nepal – guides are now mandatory

 Will this ban be changed?

 There are two scenarios that will play out here.
-Despite the ruling, nothing will happen and TAAN will never open the checkpoints.
+Despite the ruling, TAAN will fail to implement their new system and checkpoints properly.
 The issue will boil down to if trekkers can get travel insurance for what will become “unofficial treks” aka any trek with no guide.
 However, the likelihood of this rule never being enforced is still high – at the moment.
 Sadly, based on my experience in Nepal, I can tell you now that we won’t know more until the end of April when reports come in if checks are being done or not and by whom.

 Solo trekking over the Throng La Pass